Alex-Mak-MCW/Lung-Tumor-Image-Processing-and-Classification-Project/README.md

    - Models saved in Keras format for easy reloading and inference.
    - Example usage of the trained models to predict unseen test cases and verify performance consistency.

-This repository showcases a complete pipeline for medical image classification, emphasizing both reproducibility and scalability.
+This codebase showcases a complete pipeline for medical image classification, emphasizing both reproducibility and scalability.